-But diversity is clearly not just a topic for leaders—it must be lived and breathed at every level of the company.
+But diversity is not just a topic for leaders—it must be lived and breathed at every level of the company.
 For that reason, we are also working with colleagues who serve as D&I ambassadors to help drive awareness, amplify impact, and execute D&I activities.

 The Impact of Intelligent Technology

 As intelligent enterprises, organizations can “leverage emerging technologies such as artificial intelligence (AI), machine learning (ML), the Internet of Things (IoT), and analytics to enable the workforce to focus on higher value outcomes.”

-Workforces of the future also need to be agile and make data-driven decisions quickly.
+Workforces of the future also need to be just as agile and make data-driven decisions quickly.
 In an intelligent enterprise, data—be it structured or unstructured, in the cloud, or on-premise—must become an accessible asset across an organization that enables all users to make confident decisions.
 Embedded intelligence offers numerous ways to support businesses in their efforts to become more diverse and inclusive.

 Natural language processing allows us to explore our data by asking questions just as we would with a search engine, while embedded models allow us to automate decisions and certain analytics tasks so that both the HR and the data specialist users can spend their time on higher value tasks.

 Preventing Bias in Our Behavior and Our Technology

 The quality of the machine learning algorithms depends entirely on the quality of the data used to train them.
 Their “understanding” of the world is based on the information we feed them.
 And, if the data they have consumed leads them to incorrect conclusions, their behavior will reflect that.
 This is why it is also so important to focus on and invest in the quality of the data set.

-The creativity inevitably generated by a diverse mix of people with a diverse mix of ideas is by definition something that does not follow any fixed path.
+The creativity inevitably generated by a diverse mix of people with a diverse mix of ideas doesn't follow any fixed path.
 By combining, supporting, and fostering this with technology and AI, we are bringing together the best of both worlds—connecting people, ideas, and data.

 This article originally appeared on the SAP Newsroom and has been republished with permission.